jpegleg/iterblock/README.md

 # This program is a WIP and is just a demo.
+It is also a program written by another program :)

 # iterblock
 generate blocks of strings for password dictionaries